 Rubber Vs. High-Density EVA Foam

 Both these options are an excellent choice for your home gym, but you need to consider the exercises you’ll perform most often and your budget before you choose the flooring you want.

 Rubber has long been the flooring of choice for both commercial and home gyms.

-It is incredibly durable and can handle every activity from weightlifting to high-intensity interval training (HIIT).
+It is incredibly heavy duty and can handle every activity from weightlifting to high-intensity interval training (HIIT).